ethereum-optimism/asterisc/README.md

 Asterisc consists of two parts:
 - `rvgo`: Go implementation of Risc-V emulator with tooling
-  - Fast-mode: Emulate 1 instruction per step
+  - Fast-mode: Emulate 1 instruction per step, directly on a VM state
-  - Slow-mode: Run a single instruction in many *minimal* steps
+  - Slow-mode: Emulate 1 instruction per step, on a VM state-oracle.
-  - Tooling: merkleize VM state, collect access-list of a slow-mode step
+  - Tooling: merkleize VM state, collect access-list of a slow-mode step, diff VM merkle-trees
 - `rvsol`: Solidity/Yul mirror of Go Risc-V slow-mode step that runs with access-list as input

-All VM state is merkleized into a single big binary merkle-trie.
+All VM state is merkleized into a single big structured binary merkle-trie.
-The state-root is then wrapped with some flat scratchpad data which maintains the intra-instruction state when running in slow-mode or solidity.

 ### Why use Yul in solidity?